mikehuntemann/9x16/02-network-attached-media/03-image-production-cycles.md

 > "complexity science" as "the study of the phenomena which emerge from a collection of interacting objects"

 In terms of media production we can look at the metric of "time-to-publish" which changed dramatically in the last 10 or so years.
 It started with text, was extended with photos, now we have video and live-video broadcasts.
-The bandwidth of possible forms of communication styles increased exponentially.
+The bandwidth capacities of data exchange and with that the possible forms of communication styles have increased exponentially.

 Time to create, produce and release video content and where we can see for example a shift from filmmakers to content creators.